-What is National Hydrogen Mission?
+What is the National Hydrogen Mission?
 What are the objectives of NHM?
-How is it advantageous?
+How is green hydrogen advantageous as a cleaner fuel?
 Read to know more.

-On 15 August 2021, the Prime Minister of India announced the launch of the National Hydrogen Mission (NHM) while commemorating the 75 years of independence with an aim to cut down carbon emissions and increase the use of renewable sources of energy.
+On 15 August 2021, the Prime Minister of India announced the launch of the National Hydrogen Mission (NHM) while commemorating 75 years of independence to cut down carbon emissions and increase the use of renewable sources of energy.

 National Hydrogen Mission aims to cut down carbon emissions and increase the use of renewable sources of energy while aligning India’s efforts with global best practices in technology, policy, and regulation.